MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-as-part-of-an-operating-system-image.md

 ### Step 6: Test that the operating system image works
 <a name="Step6"> </a>

 Deploy the operating system image to another test computer.
 Then, open the Office programs to make sure they are set up as you want.
-If you have a test user account for your Office 365 subscription, you can test that activation works.
+If you have a test user account for your Office 365 (or Microsoft 365) subscription, you can test that activation works.

 After you finish your tests, don't save an image of the test computer.